MyGet/MyGetDocs/site/Docs/Reference/SymbolSource.markdown

 Keep the *Options* dialog opened and find the *Symbols* node under the *Debugging* node on the left.
 In the dialog shown, add the symbol server URL for your MyGet feed: http://srv.SymbolSource.org/pdb/MyGet/username/11111111-1111-1111-1111-11111111111.
 After that, click OK to confirm configuration changes and consume symbols for NuGet packages.

 <p class="info">
     <strong>Note:</strong> While the API key and user password for MyGet and SymbolSource are shared, it is not possible to trigger authentication for a symbols URL inside Visual Studio as it has no support for authentication.
-Hence it is recommended to keep the symbols URL to yourself at all time: it's a personal URL in which security information is embedded inthe form of a guid.
+Hence it is recommended to keep the symbols URL to yourself at all time: it's a personal URL in which security information is embedded in the form of a guid.
 If for some reason this gets compromised, please <a href="https://www.myget.org/Support">contact support</a> and ask for a SymbolSource URL reset.
 </p>

 ## Security